Operation Foxley: Plan

 Uniform of Gebirgsjäger (German mountain troops); the assassins would be disguised in dress like this.

 Ultimately a sniper attack was considered to be the method most likely to succeed.
 In the summer of 1944, a German who had been part of Hitler's personal guard at the Berghof had been taken prisoner in Normandy.
 He revealed that at the Berghof, Hitler always took a 20-minute morning walk at around the same time (after 10:00).
 Hitler liked to be left alone during this walk, leaving him unprotected near some woods, where he was out of sight of sentry posts.
 When Hitler was at the Berghof, a Nazi flag visible from a cafe in the nearby town was flown.

 The plan was to assassinate Hitler during his morning exercise, as he walked unprotected to the Teehaus on Mooslahnerkopf Hill from the Berghof residence.
 The scheme called for the SOE to parachute a German-speaking Pole and a British sniper into Austria.
 An "inside man" was recruited, the uncle of a prisoner of war named Dieser, who was a shopkeeper living in nearby (20 km) Salzburg, identified as "Heidentaler", who was vehemently anti-Nazi.
 Heidentaler would shelter the agents and transport them to Berchtesgaden disguised as German mountain troops (Gebirgsjäger), from where they would make the approach to the vantage point for the attack.

 A sniper was recruited and briefed, and the plan was submitted.
 The sniper practised by firing at moving dummy targets with a specially enhanced Kar 98k with a Mauser telescopic sight, the standard rifle of the Wehrmacht, under conditions that simulated the planned attack.
 Additionally, a 9mm parabellum Luger pistol fitted with a British-made silencer was provided so that the sniper could quietly deal with any threats while approaching the target.
 The Luger is now on display at the Combined Military Services Museum in Maldon, Essex.

 Another plan was to put some tasteless but lethal poison in the drinking water supply on Hitler's train.
 However, this plan was considered too complicated because of the need for an inside man.

 There was some opposition to the assassination plan among the British authorities, particularly from the Deputy Head of SOE's German Directorate, Lt.
 Col. Ronald Thornley.
-However, his superior, Sir Gerald Templer, and British Prime Minister Winston Churchill supported it.
+However, his superior, Sir Gerald Templer, & British Prime Minister Winston Churchill supported it.

 The plan came too late.
-Hitler left the Berghof for the last time on 14 July 1944, never to return; six days later, anti-Nazi Wehrmacht officers attempted to assassinate him as part of the 20 July plot.
+Hitler left the Berghof for the last time on 14 July 1944, never to return.
+Six days later, anti-Nazi Wehrmacht officers attempted to assassinate him as part of the 20 July plot.